While some people may experience relief from IBS symptoms by fasting, more research is needed to confirm whether it’s effective.

-While the exact cause of IBS is unknown, the symptoms of abdominal discomfort, intermittent abdominal pain, diarrhea, constipation, bloating, and gas are well-known to those who deal with this gastrointestinal (GI) disorder.
+While the exact cause of IBS is unknown, the symptoms of abdominal discomfort, intermittent abdominal pain, diarrhea, constipation, bloating, and gas are common if you have this gastrointestinal (GI) disorder.

-With so many aggravating symptoms that can also be unpredictable, many people wonder if lifestyle modifications such as fasting can help manage IBS.
+Because IBS symptoms can interfere with daily life and can also be unpredictable, many people may wonder whether lifestyle modifications such as fasting can help manage IBS.
 A lifestyle modification is a limited change you make to your habits.

 With intermittent fasting, you alternate between periods of eating and periods of not eating.

-One popular method of intermittent fasting involves restricting your eating to an eight-hour block of time.
+One popular method of intermittent fasting involves restricting your eating to an 8-hour block of time.
 For example, your food consumption would happen between 1:00 p.m. and 9:00 p.m.

-Long-term fasting involves restricting food and possibly fluids for an extended period of time (i.e., 24 to 72 hours).
+Long-term fasting involves restricting food and possibly fluids for an extended period of time (that is, 24 to 72 hours).

-According to Ryan Warren, RD, nutritionist at NewYork-Presbyterian Hospital and Weill Cornell Medicine, the benefit or lack thereof of fasting on IBS greatly depends on the type of IBS as well as the cause of IBS.
+According to Ryan Warren, RD, a nutritionist at NewYork-Presbyterian Hospital and Weill Cornell Medicine, the benefit or lack of benefit from fasting for IBS greatly depends on the type of IBS as well as the cause of IBS.

-“Patients who suffer from IBS experience a wide array of symptoms due to a variety of underlying etiologies,” Warren said.
+“Patients who suffer from IBS experience a wide array of symptoms due to a variety of underlying etiologies [causes],” Warren said.
 “This must always be taken into consideration before making clinical recommendations.”

-What’s migrating motor complex, and how is it related to fasting with IBS?
+What’s the migrating motor complex, and how is it related to fasting with IBS?

-Migrating motor complex (MMC) is a distinct pattern of electromechanical activity observed in GI smooth muscle during the times between meals, like periods of fasting.
+The migrating motor complex (MMC) is a distinct pattern of activity observed in GI smooth muscle during the times between meals, like periods of fasting.

 Warren says to think of it as three phases of natural “cleansing waves” in the upper GI tract that occur every 90 minutes between meals and snacks.

-It’s this theory that some people say contributes to the positive effects of fasting with IBS.
-But while there’s plenty of research on MMC itself, there’s very little to no scientific evidence to support its role in minimizing the symptoms of IBS.
+It’s these phases that some people say contribute to the positive effects of fasting with IBS.
+But while there’s plenty of research on the MMC itself, there’s very little to no scientific evidence to support its role in reducing the symptoms of IBS.

 Why fasting might improve IBS

-If your symptoms occur as a response to eating — such as gas, bloating, or diarrhea after eating — Warren says that longer fasting periods (or structured meal spacing) may be useful in managing these types of symptoms.
+If your symptoms — such as gas, bloating, or diarrhea — occur as a response to eating, Warren says that longer fasting periods (or structured meal spacing) may be useful for symptom management.

-That’s because fasting patterns can help promote the MMC mechanism become more active and effective.
-Warren says that can improve certain IBS symptoms, particularly when IBS is or may be caused by an overgrowth of bacteria in the small intestine.
+That’s because fasting patterns can help the MMC mechanism become more active and effective.
+Warren says that this can improve certain IBS symptoms, particularly when IBS is or may be caused by an overgrowth of bacteria in the small intestine.

 “Fasting patterns can improve gastrointestinal motility [ability of GI tract to move food] associated with the MMC, which allows intestinal contents to move efficiently through the GI tract,” she added.

 This optimal motility is significant, Warren says, because it helps reduce the occurrence of SIBO and excess fermentation of food contents that may ultimately trigger IBS symptoms.